kubestash/docs/docs/guides/kubedump/namespace/index.md

 # Backup resource YAMLs of a Namespace using KubeStash

-KubeStash `{{< param "info.version" >}}` supports taking backup of the resource YAMLs using `kubedump` plugin.
-This guide will show you how you can take a backup of the resource YAMLs of a particular namespace using KubeStash.
+This guide will show you how you can take backup of the resource YAMLs of a particular namespace using KubeStash.

 ## Before You Begin